Great Tibet Tour Logo GREAT TIBET TOUR ®

 Sera Monastery -- the most beautiful Tibetan monastery and you can see "Monks Debate" in the afternoon.

-Tibetan food includes Tibetan noodles, Tsampa(Zanba), momo, dumplings, sweet tea, yak meat, sweet peanuts, etc. Besides Tibetan food, you still have multiple choices among Sichuan cuisine, Nepalese food, Indian food, and western food in Lhasa.
+Tibetan food includes Tibetan noodles, Tsampa (Zanba), momo, dumplings, sweet tea, yak meat, sweet peanuts, etc. Besides Tibetan food, you still have multiple choices among Sichuan cuisine, Nepalese food, Indian food, and Western food in Lhasa.
 Here are the recommended restaurants and cafes in Lhasa.

 Lhasa Kitchen -- located near Jokhang Temple and the dish is mainly about Tibetan food and Nepali cuisine.
-The staffs are hospitable and most of them can speak fluent English.
+The staff are hospitable and most of them can speak fluent English.
 Nepalese and Indian cuisine are recommended here.

 Tibetan Family Kitchen -- the restaurant is warm and cozy.
 Staff speak English.
 The food here is tasty and vegetarian-friendly.
 The most popular dish is the Yak Momo.
-You can find it at the right side of Jokhang Square.
+You can find it on the right side of Jokhang Square.

 Guangming Kamqung Sweet Tea House -- sweet tea plays an important role in Tibetan daily life and they would like to start a new day with a cup of sweet tea.
-You could not miss this sweet tea houses if you like to try the local flavor, as well as delicious Tibetan noodles.
+You could not miss these sweet tea houses if you like to try the local flavor, as well as delicious Tibetan noodles.

 Lhasa is worth of visit for a couple of days.
 If you have a tight schedule, you can tour around Lhasa city in 2 or 3 days.